jadounrahul/kartsnms/doc/Developing/os/Test-Units.md

 ### Add initial detection

-1. Add device to LibreNMS.
+1. Add device to KartsNMS.
 It is generic and device_id = 42
 1. Run `./scripts/collect-snmp-data.php -h 42`, initial snmprec will be created
 1. [Add initial detection](Initial-Detection.md) for `example-os`
 1. Run discovery to make sure it detects properly `./discovery.php -h 42`